GdStepan2/GdAntiVirus/README.md

 !ENG

+The sources will be published in version 2.1.
+I want to correct the code there.

 THE APP HAS BEEN UPDATED TO 2.0.
 PLEASE UPDATE THE APP.

 This program helps fight viruses.
 It has its own built-in task manager, a simple menu for launching system applications, system information, convenient settings, etc.